-Add panko, mayonnaise, 2 tsp. finely diced shallot, 2 tsp. lemon juice, half the Old Bay seasoning (reserve remaining for garnish), half the parsley (reserve remaining for garnish), and a pinch of pepper to a mixing bowl.
+Add panko, mayonnaise, 2 tsp. finely diced shallot, 2 tsp. lemon juice, half the Old Bay seasoning, half the parsley (reserve remaining of each for garnish), and a pinch of pepper to a mixing bowl.

 Add shredded tilapia and mix until combined and able to be formed into cakes.

 Cook the Fish Cakes

 Form tilapia mixture into four evenly-sized fish cakes, about 4" in diameter.
 Avoid pressing cakes together too tightly when forming.
 They should just hold together, staying delicate and flaky.